Beyond-Diagonal RIS Architecture Design and Optimization under Physics-Consistent Models: Simulation

-To investigate the performance of different channel models for different systems, we solve \eqref{SISO:problem}, \eqref{MIMO:problem}, and \eqref{multiuser} under both the general physics-consistent model $\bH$ and the approximate models $\bH_{\text{app},2}$ and $\bH_{\text{app},3}$.
 In Fig. \ref{MIMO_receive}, we depict the receive power for SISO and single-stream MIMO systems and the sum rate for multiuser MISO systems achieved by the three channel models.
 To better investigate the impact of mutual coupling among RIS antennas, we consider two different values of inter-element spacing, $d=\lambda/2$ and $d=\lambda/4$, respectively.
 As shown in the figure, the performance with and without the unilateral approximation is almost indistinguishable in all cases.
 In contrast, mutual coupling among RIS antennas has a noticeable impact on the performance, particularly when the inter-element spacing is small.
 The presence of mutual coupling improves system performance compared with the case without coupling, and stronger coupling leads to more significant performance gains.
 We remark here that the benefits of mutual coupling under Rayleigh fading channels were previously reported for SISO systems in \cite{mutualcoupling2}.
 Our results demonstrate that the same conclusion also holds for MIMO and multiuser scenarios.

 In Fig. \ref{fig_relative}, we further evaluate the quality of the approximate solutions obtained using the channel models $\bH_{\text{app,2}}$ and $\bH_{\text{app,3}}$ to better visualize the accuracy of different approximations.
-In particular, the quality of each approximate solution is quantified by applying it to the general physics-consistent channel model $\bH$ and computing its relative performance compared with the solution obtained from $\bH$.
+The quality of each approximate solution is quantified by applying it to the general physics-consistent channel model $\bH$ and computing its relative performance compared with the solution obtained from $\bH$.
 From Fig. \ref{fig_relative}, we can draw similar conclusions as those from Fig. \ref{MIMO_receive}.
 First, the unilateral approximation has a negligible effect in all cases, yielding nearly 100\% relative performance compared to the solution of the general physics-consistent model.
 Second, ignoring mutual coupling among RIS elements leads to performance degradation, particularly when the inter-element spacing is small.
 For example, when $d=\lambda/4$, the solution from the mutual-coupling-unaware model achieves only around $65\%$ of the performance.

 In Fig. \ref{fig_wrtK}, we investigate how the number of transmit/receive antennas and the number of users affect the accuracy of different approximations.
 We consider a single-stream MIMO system and a multiuser MISO system, and depict the relative performance of various approximate channel models as a function of the number of transmit/receive antennas and the number of transmit antennas/users, respectively.
 As can be observed, the unilateral approximation remains accurate across all considered systems, whereas the effect of mutual coupling becomes more pronounced as the number of transmit/receive antennas or users increases.